 The system of governance means the management and control system of GRAWE RE.
 The organisation, tasks and authorisations of the Governance functions are defined in company-internal policies.
 In addition, the system of governance guarantees compliance with the compensation and outsourcing regulations as well as the fit and proper requirements of the Board of Directors and of key function holders.

-Following changes can be reported after the reporting period (as per 1 January 2023) within the Board of Directors:
+Following changes can be reported within the Board of Directors:

-- Dr. Othmar Ederer non-executive Board member and Chairman - Dr. Wolfgang Felser retired
+- Dr. Othmar Ederer new non-executive Board member and Chairman - Dr. Wolfgang Felser previous non-executive Board member and Chariman (retired)